 "Performing Party" shall have the meaning set forth in Section 12.2.

-"Permits" means all required federal, state and local governmental and regulatory permits necessary to generate power at and transmit power from the Facility.
+"Permits" means all required federal, state and local governmental and regulatory permits necessary to generate power at and transmit power from a Facility or to procure, market and deliver power from any pertinent Resource.

 "PJM" means Pennsylvania-New Jersey-Maryland interconnection.